terraform-ibm-modules/terraform-ibm-landing-zone/README.md

   ##############################################################################
 ```

----

-## Flow Logs
+## Flow logs

-Flow log collectors can be added to a VPC by adding the `flow_logs_bucket_name` parameter to the `vpc` object.
-Any bucket must be declared in the `cos` variable that manages Cloud Object Storage.
-Click [here](#cloud-object-storage) to read more about provisioning Cloud Object Storage with this template
+You can add flow log collectors to a VPC by adding the `flow_logs_bucket_name` parameter to the `vpc` object.
+You declare each bucket in the `cos` variable that manages Cloud Object Storage.
+For more information about provisioning Cloud Object Storage with this template, see the [Cloud Object Storage](#cloud-object-storage) section.

----

-## Transit Gateway
+## Transit gateway

-A transit gateway connecting any number of VPC to the same network can optionally be created by setting the `enable_transit_gateway` variable to `true`.
-A connection will be dynamically created for each vpc specified in the `transit_gateway_connections` variable.
+You can create a transit gateway that connects any number of VPCs in the same network by setting the `enable_transit_gateway` variable to `true`.
+A connection is created for each VPC that you specify in the `transit_gateway_connections` variable.
+You configure the transit gateway resource in the [transit_gateway.tf](/transit_gateway.tf) file.

-Transit Gateway resource can be found in `transit_gateway.tf`.

----

-## Security Groups
+## Security groups

-This module can provision any number of security groups within any of the provisioned VPC.
+You can provision multiple security groups within any of the provisioned VPCs.
+You configure security group components in the [security_groups.tf](./security_groups.tf) file.

-Security Group components can be found in [security_groups.tf](./security_groups.tf).

-### Security Groups Variable
+### security_group variable

-The `security_group` variable allows for the dynamic creation of security groups.
-This list is converted into a map before provision to ensure that changes, updates, and deletions won't impact other existing resources.
+The `security_group` variable supports creating security groups dynamically.
+The list of groups is converted to a map to ensure that changes, updates, and deletions don't affect other resources.

-The `security_group` variable type is as follows:
+The following example shows the `security_group` variable type.

 ```terraform
   list(